 As of the 2010 census, the population was 113,993.
 Its county seat is Lebanon.
 The largest city in the county is Mt.
 Juliet.

 Wilson County Schools oversees 22 public schools, including 2 adult education centers and a technical education center.
-The county has four high schools: Lebanon High School, Wilson Central High School, Watertown High School and Mount Juliet High School.
+The county has five high schools: Lebanon High School, Wilson Central High School, Watertown High School, Mount Juliet High School and Green Hill High School.

 Cumberland University is located in Lebanon.